 Parakeets are generally clean animals that preen themselves constantly, and as long as they have access to a bath, they generally stay neat and tidy.
 Occasionally, when they are sick or come into contact with something particularly dirty, they may need help being cleaned.
 A gentle rub with a warm, damp cloth is usually enough for dirty feathers, and they may need occasional feet cleaning if they get hardened poop or food stuck on them.
 If this does happen, make sure to moisten the hard matter first, and then gently remove it with tweezers.

 There is an ongoing argument about whether parakeets should be let out of their cage, as this can result in potential injury.
-In our experience, the more time that your parakeet can spend outside of their cage, the better and the happier that they’ll be overall.
-It’s far better for them to get acquainted with a safe space in the home rather than be stuck in a cage all day, every day, even though there may be risks.
+In our experience, the more time that your parakeet can spend outside of their cage, the better and the happier they’ll be overall.
+It’s far better for them to get acquainted with a safe space in the home than be stuck in a cage all day, every day, even though there may be risks.

 Parakeets are active animals, so time outside their cage is extremely valuable.
 Although they have toys to play with inside their cage and keep them entertained, the freedom to move around other open spaces is a sure way to keep them happy.
-Of course, you’ll need to make sure that your home is a safe as possible, with no open windows or doors or spaces where they can potentially get stuck.
+Of course, you’ll need to make sure your home is as safe as possible, with no open windows or doors or spaces where they can potentially get stuck.